 Requirements for Admission to the MBA and MS Programs

-Persons contemplating graduate study are encouraged to learn about admission and program requirements by scheduling an appointment with a graduate advisor or attending one of the regularly scheduled prospective student information meetings.
+Persons contemplating graduate study are encouraged to learn about admission and program requirements by scheduling an appointment with our recruiting staff or attending one of the regularly scheduled prospective student information meetings.
 Call 303-315-8110 to schedule an appointment.

 Admission to the graduate programs in business is granted only to students showing high promise of success in graduate business study.
 Admission is based on the following indicators of the candidate’s likelihood to succeed in the program.